 Both Red Dead Redemption 1 and 2 feature gambling of many sorts including blackjack, poker, arm wrestling, horseshoes, liar’s dice and five finger fillet.
-Poker is one of the most addicting.
+Poker is one of the most addictive.
 You could spend hours playing high stakes poker while keeping an eye on your fellow players, seeing if they cheat.

 You can also cheat yourself!
 While wearing the Elegant Suit, you can hide a card in your sleeve while no one is looking.
 If you don’t succeed, an old fashion cowboy duel will commence.
-You can also catch other people cheating, but instead of a duel, you just sort things out the old fashioned way—the wonders of the wild west!
+You can also catch other people cheating, but instead of a duel, you just sort things out the old-fashioned way—the wonders of the wild west!

 Fallout: New Vegas